 Minute by minute, the cloud got worse, and I began hunting for a pull-off.
 Keep in mind that it’s dark, and all I can see in the mirror is billowing smoke, getting thicker and thicker.
 You’d think the engine would lose power, or be making a weird noise; you’d think the gauges would be going nuts.
 Nope…if you asked Bert what was going on, he’d be like, “chillin’ bro, how are you?”
 Of course, there is no shoulder on the freeway, so we can’t just pull over there and see what’s up.
 The next exit is a mile away.

 The longest mile in the history of distances finally passed and we pulled off the road.
 At this point, the truck reeks of gasoline, and there is smoke coming through the vents.
 Yeah, the inside-the-cab vents.
 We immediately get out.
 There is fuel pouring onto the ground.
 I walk to the back of the truck.
 The front of the trailer is covered in diesel.
 We have a massive fuel leak.
 The smoke?
 Well, you know when you put some oil in a pan and turn the stove on, but then forget about it until you notice a bunch of smoke coming from the pan?
-It was that, but with an engine block and diesel instead of canola and stainless steel.
+It was that, but with an engine block and diesel instead of canola and stainless steel, if you need to repair you diesel car because of a malfunction here is where you can find diesel parts.
 [I’ve since done some research.
 The exhaust from the engine, which is what spins the turbo, comes in at about 800 degrees F. The fuel pump is right next to the turbo, and was leaking onto it.
 The autoignition point of diesel, that is, the temperature at which it will spontaneously combust without a source of ignition, is somewhere between 410 and 490 degrees.
 That we didn’t burst into flames appears to be fortunate.]

 So now what?
 Obviously we need a mechanic, but it’s Friday night.
 Even though the Ford dealership is less than a mile away, doing anything involving an assembly called “the ignition” seems unwise.
 So, like all good Americans with slightly over-protective parents, I call AAA Roadside Assistance and explain the situation.
 The situation, they tell me, is that the truck is covered, but the trailer will cost mucho moolah to bring with.
 I could, they said, upgrade to an RV policy, but it wouldn’t be effective for 7 days.
 I told them to send a tow-truck and we’d figure it out.